Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Exterior Quilted Barrier/Absorber

-An exterior quilted barrier acts both as a noise barrier as well as a sound absorber composite.
-This absorbing blanket consists of an exterior grade that is UV resistant with quilted fiberglass facing, and it is bonded with an interior vinyl barrier.
-Its outdoor panels are made with grommets present top to bottom and Velcro seals along the vertical ends.
-Other specifications are as follows:
+An exterior quilted barrier functions as both a noise barrier and a sound absorber.
+This blanket features UV-resistant, exterior-grade quilted fiberglass on one side and an interior vinyl barrier on the other.
+The outdoor panels include grommets along the top and bottom and Velcro seals on the vertical edges.
+Additional specifications are as follows:

 Quilted glass fiber with vinyl coated polyester facing